eatonphil/linode_deploy_experimental/README.md

 optional arguments:
-  -h, --help            show this help message and exit -b, --boot-immediately
+  -h, --help            show this help message and exit --api_key API_KEY     your APIv3 key must be supplied.
+  -b, --boot-immediately
                         Boots immediately into the image after install with an unsafe password